English

 v-on provides event modifiers:

-• .prevent: Only supported on H5 platform
+: Only supported on H5 platform.capture

-• .capture: Only supported on H5 platform
+: Only supported on H5 platform.self

-• .self: Only supported on H5 platform
+: Only supported on H5 platform.once

-• .once: Only supported on H5 platform
+: Only supported on H5 platform.passive

-<!-- Prevents the click event from propagating further -->
+: Only supported on H5 platform <!-- Prevents the click event from propagating further -->

 <view @click.stop="doThis"></view>

 When using modifiers, the order is important; the corresponding codes will be generated in the same order.
-Therefore, with the v-on:click.prevent.selfblocks all clicks, and v-on:click.self.preventwill only prevent clicks on the element itself.
+Therefore, with the

 note

-//Event mapping table, with WEB events on the left and corresponding events of ``uni-app``` on the right
+Run on the mobile phone, with no keyboard event.
+So the key modifier is not supported.//Event mapping table, with WEB events on the left and corresponding events of ``uni-app``` on the right

 {